Live Presentations

 Read All About It!
 Using Newspapers as Genealogical Resource

-Learn how to find and use newspapers to find information about your ancestors as well as the times they lived in.
-Some of the items to be found in newspapers includes obituaries, marriage and engagement announcements, birth announcements, legal cases, and ship passage information.
-We will learn how to find newspapers on line and in libraries and archives and cite your sources.
+Learn how to find and use newspapers to gather information about your ancestors as well as the times they lived in.
+Some of the items to be found in newspapers include obituaries, marriage and engagement announcements, birth announcements, legal cases, and ship passage information.
+We will learn how to find newspapers online and in libraries and archives and cite your sources.

 Primas Vollie Driving Thompson Ice Cream